gurgentus/CarND-Vehicle-Detection/README.md

 ![alt text][image3_2]

-In the end I chose the last configuration as the best one.
+In the end the last configuration was the best one.

-I separated my pipeline into the training part and vehicle detection part, so that when I was happy with the accuracy of the training I could just load the classifier with pickle and work on detection pipeline.
+The pipeline was separated into the training part and vehicle detection part, so that when the accuracy of the training is acceptable the classifier can be loaded with pickle.
 Hence, training was done only if the `training` flag was set to `True` in line 385.

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Training

-In line 420-424, I trained a linear SVM with the final parameter values of:
+In line 420-424, a linear SVM is trained.

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+#### 1. Sliding Window Search

 The sliding window search is implemented in `find_cars()` function in lines 144-206, which is based on the lectures.
 I chose this method as it extracts the features once for the whole frame and subsamples them later.
 In particular, based on specified range of y values the function takes a `spatial_size` cutouts of the image, resizes to the size of training data and runs the prediction of the classifier to check if it represents a car.
 In this case the coordinates of that cutout window are appended to `bbox_list`.
 The function is called in lines 250-25 with two different scales.
 I use a smaller scale of 1.2 for y values farther away and a larger scale of 1.8 for closer y values.
 The exact parameters were obtained by experimentation.
 The original overlap from lectures worked well so I left it as is.
 Here is the result on a single test image.